harshadixit12/service-catalog-api/readme.md

 #### Pagination
 For larger data sets, offset based pagination runs into performance issues with high offset values (https://www.pingcap.com/article/limit-offset-pagination-vs-cursor-pagination-in-mysql/), and cursor based pagination would be preffered - although slightly more complex to implement.

+### Tests
+- Unit tests can be added for each package separately
+- End to end tests can cover errors, validation of input, etc

+### Management of API
+We should have visibility into how our API performs, this can be achieved by APM tools, to monitor the following -
+1. Throughput
+2. Error rate
+3. Resources consumed
+4. Distributed tracing of requests